On this page:

 What is scarification?
 Scarification usually refers to three kinds of body modifications: cutting, branding and braiding.
 These body modifications can pose even more risks than tattooing and piercing.
 You should not try these procedures on yourself or others.
 Cutting or burning too deeply into the skin can cause serious problems.
 Studios may do certain types of scarification, but there are still serious health risks involved.

-For health care at UHS, Schedule an Appointment
+For health care at UHS, see Schedule an Appointment